-If this proposal came to be accepted as a model of training for psychotherapists, I am sure that the psychoanalytic and group training centres would become something very different to what they are today.
-The didactic analysts would lose power at the rate the therapists in training acquired autonomy when their basic personal analysis developed in the context of a group and mainly when all supervision was based on direct observation and the device of the group.
+If this proposal came to be accepted as a model of training for psychotherapists, I am sure that the psychoanalytic and group training centers would become something very different to what they are today.
+The didactic analysts would lose power at the rate the therapists in training acquired autonomy when their basic personal analysis is developed in the context of a group and mainly when all supervision is based on the direct observation and the disposition in group.